 TB-Practecal is a phase II/III randomized control trial that evaluates the safety and efficacy of combinations of new (Bedaquiline, Pretomanid) and existing TB drugs (Linezolid, Moxifloxacin, Clofazimine) in a 6-month treatment regimen.
 The aim is find a regimen with minimal side effects that will improve outcomes in patients and provide quality evidence for shorter MDR-TB treatment regimens.

 The trial began in January 2017 with the study site Nukus (Karakalpakstan), Uzbekistan, and later included sites in Tashkent, Uzbekistan, Belarus and South Africa.
 Stage 1 (Phase II) of the study was completed in December 2019, showing that all three regimens were safe and effective.
-Stage 2 (Phase III) of the trial began in the fall of 2020 and evaluates the most promising regimen versus the current standard of care.
-Estimated enrolment of 630 patients is planned.
+Stage 2 (Phase III) of the trial stopped enrolment early after the preliminary data showed the that new regimen B-Pa-Lzd-Mfx was significantly out-performing the current locally-approved standard of care regimens.
+Interim data will be submitted to the WHO by the end of the year, so that it can be taken into consideration for the next update of the WHO treatment guidelines.

 The trial is run and sponsored by the international medical humanitarian organisation Médecins Sans Frontières/Doctors Without Borders (MSF) and is supported by the London School of Hygiene & Tropical Medicine, as well as other leaders in medical research.
 The Clinical Operations Unit from Swiss TPH is responsible for the monitoring of the trial.